mouraaa/Raise-Awareness-Bot/README.md

-Uses Twitter's API to automatically send replies when someone tweets at you using a specific hashtag.

 # The Goal
 If i'm going to use one of the biggest platforms on the planet, might as well go above and beyond.
 The aim of this project is to raise awareness with critical issues that we as humanity are currently facing.
 The first step in fixing a problem is to acknowledge that there is one, and this is where the project steps in.